tailhook/vagga-box/README.rst

 host system
 * we keep all the container files (and a copy of the project) in the virtualbox to view it from the host system mount nfs volume
+* to make filesync fast you can add some dirs to the ignore list (`_ignore-dirs` setting)

 __ https://github.com/tailhook/vagga/issues/269

 .. code-block:: yaml

+    _ignore-dirs:
+    - .git
+    - tmp
+    - data

     containers:
       django: